rubenacevedo3/cpp-RoboDogVoiceController/readme.md

 Brief Explanation/Purpose:

 This is a self-contained voice control component in the control module of the Acme RoboDog Companion platform.
-The purpose of this component is to process the signals from the robot’s microphone component and translate them into motion commands that get inputted into the robot’s motion modules.
+The purpose of this component is to process the signals from the robot’s microphone component and translate them into motion commands that get inputted into the robot’s motion module.
 The voice controller interface also allows for the robot to be trained by its owner.
 This permits the user to train the RoboDog using secret commands that only he/she would know.
 This voice control of motion component is a meaningful addition to the RoboDog platform since it makes controlling the robot more intuitive to the user and it allows the robot to be trained in a similar manner to how humans train real dogs.
 This gives the robot a more lifelike quality.
 In addition, the personal touch of training the RoboDog using the users own commands results in the user having a more intimate connection to the platform, thus adding more companionship between the user and the product.

 Component Features: